GJQu/GJQu.github.io/_posts/2024-05-29-uk-year-in-review.md

 ---
 layout: post
 title: "Why I Chose to Study in the UK"
 date: 2024-05-29 17:26:36 +0100
-categories: [School]
+categories: school
-tags: [Graduate School, Economics]  # Tags for spec
-author: Gavin Qu  # Name of the author
-layout: single  # Layout option, "single" is commonly used for posts
-header:
-  image: "/assets/images/norwich.png"  # Path to the header image
-  image_description: "Picture of the Norwich Cathedral at Sunset" # custom alt tag for screen readers
-  caption: "The Norwich Cathedral"  # Optional caption for the header image
-toc: false  # Enable a table of contents on the page
-published: true  # If false, the post won't be published but will be drafted
+tags: graduate-school economics
+thumbnail: assets/img/norwich.png
+description: A personal account of choosing to study economics at the University of Essex in the UK, comparing European and US graduate programs, and reflecting on a year abroad.
+giscus_comments: false
+related_posts: true
 ---
 There already exist numerous articles and blog posts on graduate school advice such as the one from the superstar Economist [Susan Athey's Professional Advice for Students](https://gsb-faculty.stanford.edu/susan-athey/professional-advice/), or this one by [EconPhD.net](https://econphd.econwiki.com/guide.htm).
 Therefore, I will limit the scope of this blog post in terms of my own anecdotal experience.
 For the unfamiliar, the field of economics is the study of human behavior from the individual level to the nation-level and beyond, the field today largely reflects a quantitative science that relies heavily on mathematical and computational modeling.